BRIDGE: Byzantine-resilient Decentralized Gradient Descent: Introduction

-While learning over a network has a rich history in the literature, a significant fraction of that work has focused on faultless networks~\cite{predd2006distributed,boyd2011distributed}.
-On the other hand, real-world networks are bound to undergo failures because of malfunctioning equipment, cyber attacks, etc.~\cite{driscoll2003byzantine, driscoll2004the}.
-And when failures happen, learning algorithms designed for faultless networks completely break down.
-Among different types of failures in the network, a Byzantine failure is considered the most general as it allows the faulty/compromised node to arbitrarily deviate from the agreed-upon protocol~\cite{lamport1982byzantine}.
-Byzantine failures are the hardest to safeguard against and can easily jeopardize the operation of the entire network~\cite{fischer1985impossibility,dutta2005best,sousa2012byzantine}.
-In~\cite{su2016fault}, for example, it has been shown that a single Byzantine node in the network can lead to the failure of decentralized learning algorithms with a simple strategy.
-The overarching goal of this paper is to develop an efficient decentralized learning algorithm that is provably resilient against Byzantine failures in decentralized settings.
+The focus of this paper is on decentralized learning, with a particular emphasis on characterizing the \emph{sample complexity} of the decentralized learning algorithm---i.e., the rate, as a function of the number of training data samples, at which the ERM solution approaches the \emph{Bayes optimal solution} in a decentralized setting~\cite{Mohri2012foundations,nokleby2020}.
+While decentralized learning has a rich history , a significant fraction of that work has focused on the faultless setting~\cite{predd2006distributed,boyd2011distributed,AliH.Sayed2014,nedic2018,sun2021decentralized}.
+But real-world decentralized systems are bound to undergo failures because of malfunctioning equipment, cyberattacks, and so on~\cite{Driscoll2003byzantine}.
+And when the failures happen and go undetected, the learning algorithms designed for the faultless networks break down\cite{Su2016fault,YangGangEtAl.ISPM20}.
+Among the different types of failures in the network, the so-called \emph{Byzantine failure}~\cite{Lamport1982byzantine} is considered the most general, as it allows the faulty/compromised nodes to arbitrarily deviate from the agreed-upon protocol~\cite{Driscoll2003byzantine}.
+Byzantine failures are the hardest to safeguard against and can easily jeopardize the ability of the network to reach consensus~\cite{dutta2005best,sousa2012byzantine}.
+Moreover, it has been shown in~\cite{Su2016fault} that a single Byzantine node with a simple strategy can lead to the failure of a decentralized learning algorithm.
+The overarching goal of this paper is to develop and (algorithmically and statistically) analyze an efficient decentralized learning algorithm that is provably resilient against Byzantine failures in decentralized settings with respect to both convex and nonconvex loss functions.